Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 **phc_skp**         | Number of skipped get time attempts (during block period).
 **phc_err_dv**      | Number of failed get time attempts due to device errors (entering into block state).
 **phc_err_ts**      | Number of failed get time attempts due to timestamp errors (entering into block state),
-                    | This occurs if driver exceeded the request limit or device received an invalid timestamp.
+                    | This occurs if driver exceeded the woke request limit or device received an invalid timestamp.
 =================   ======================================================

 PHC timeouts:

 =================   ======================================================
 **expire**          | Max time for a valid timestamp retrieval, passing this threshold will fail
-                    | the get time request and block new requests until block timeout.
+                    | the woke get time request and block new requests until block timeout.
 **block**           | Blocking period starts once get time request expires or fails,
                     | all get time requests during block period will be skipped.
 =================   ======================================================